Trite guilberti: Description

 Trite guilberti is a small spider with a body divided into two main parts: an oval forward section, or cephalothorax and, behind that, an egg-shaped abdomen.
 Only the male has been identified.
 It has a cephalothorax that is typically 2.1 mm long and 1.6 mm wide.
 Its carapace, the hard upper part of the cephalothorax, is brown, covered in white hairs and has a pattern of faint lines radiating from a central hard patch, or fovea.
 There is also a fringe of orange hairs at the front of the carapace and white hairs on its side.
 Its eyes are surrounded with a dark brown area.
 The underside of its cephalothorax, or sternum, is light brown.
 Its chelicerae are brown and slender with a bobbly surface while its fang has an appendage that has an unusual shape.
 There is a single tooth to the front and another to the back, the latter with between four and five cusps.
 Its other mouthparts, its labium and maxillae are also brown, its maxillae being marked with an unusual appendage.
 The spider's face, or clypeus, is narrow, brown and covered in white hairs.

-The male has a abdomen that is smaller and narrower than its carapace, typically measuring 2 mm long and 1.25 mm wide.
+The male has an abdomen that is smaller and narrower than its carapace, typically measuring 2 mm long and 1.25 mm wide.
 The top of its abdomen is brown with a pattern of white stripes that run from the front to the back on its back and running along its sides.
 The bottom of its abdomen is greyish.
 The spider has light brown spinnerets.
 Its front legs are generally brown while its remaining legs are lighter brown; there are spines on the front two pairs of legs.

 The spider has a distinctive copulatory organs with a dorsal spine visible on its light brown pedipalps and a short hooked tibial apophysis, a protrusion on its short light brown palpal tibia.
 The male has a thin and hairy cymbium that is longer and wider than the palpal bulb.
 The palpal bulb includes a long thin tegulum that contains a hook-shaped semination duct.
 Its long thin embolus extends from the bottom of the tegulum and, after initially passing outside the cymbium, curves around until it passes over the tegulum.
 Despite its length, it does not pass outside the top of the cymbium.
 It is the spider's copulatory organs that most help identify it, particularly the shape of its embolus and the path it takes.
+The female has not been described.